richhiey/richhiey.github.io/_posts/2021-3-22-ai-song-contest-part-1.md

 Data
 --------
-- So how do we use data to shape our tools using data?
+- So how do we use data to shape the functionality of our tools?
 - Storytelling with data?

 Deep Learning